SCRT-HQ/VaporShell/docs/glossary/Add-VSElasticsearchDomainSnapshotOptions.md

----
-layout: glossary
-title: Add-VSElasticsearchDomainSnapshotOptions
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSElasticsearchDomainSnapshotOptions

 ## SYNOPSIS
-Adds an AWS::Elasticsearch::Domain.SnapshotOptions resource property to the template
+Adds an AWS::Elasticsearch::Domain.SnapshotOptions resource property to the template.
+The automated snapshot configuration for the Amazon ES domain indices.

 ## SYNTAX